PhilipLawson/UnityExampleCode/README.md

 # UnityExampleCode
 This is a collection of code that can be used for reference.
-Created in Unity 2020.2.6f1
+Created in Unity 2020.2.6f1.
+I've tried to keep the scenes very simple and to the point in order not to confuse the topic at hand.

 # ::Steps::
 1. Clone repo